Reexamining constraints on neutron star properties from perturbative QCD

-At asymptotically large chemical potentials, QCD becomes perturbative and renders useful an expansion in the strong coupling $\alpha_s$.
+At asymptotic densities, QCD becomes perturbative and renders useful an expansion in the strong coupling $\alpha_s$.
 The calculation of cold quark matter EOS up to N2LO is first performed in \cite{Freedman:1976xs,Freedman:1976ub} in the momentum space subtraction renormalization scheme, and remains the state-of-art full order calculation.
-Subsequent works have formulated it in the more popular $\msbar$ scheme\cite{Vuorinen:2003fs, Kurkela:2009gj}, in which the pressure of unpaired quark matter with $N_f=3$ massless flavors is given by
+Subsequent works formulated it in the widely adopted $\msbar$ scheme\cite{Vuorinen:2003fs, Kurkela:2009gj}, in which the pressure of unpaired quark matter with $N_f=3$ massless flavors is given by

-Above, $c_1=18-11\log{2}$, $c_2=0.535832\ldots$ are numerical constants.
-The renormalization scale $\bar\Lambda$ is implicit in $\alpha_s\equiv\alpha_s(\bar\Lambda)$ and is conveniently parameterized in terms of the baryon chemical potential as $X=\bar\Lambda/(\mu_B/3)$.
-Since the quark chemical potential $\mu_q=\mu_B/3$ is the characteristic scale of the problem, one can expect a good choice of renormalization scale to be close to it ($X\sim 1$).
-In \cite{Ipp:2003jy} the authors compared predictions of \cref{eq:pqcd} to an exactly solvable large $N_f$ limit where they varied $X$ between $1/2$ and $2$, and found that the large $N_f$ prediction lies somewhere in $X\in[1,2]$, and is a bit closer to $X=2$.
-Based on this observation, as well as empirical evidence from hot PQCD calculations, the dense quark matter community appears to have adopted $X=1,2,4$ as fiducial values to provide estimates for renormalization scale uncertainties~\cite{Kurkela:2009gj}.
+Above, $c_1=18-11\log{2}$ and $c_2=0.535832\ldots$ are numerical constants.
+The renormalization scale $\bar\Lambda$ is implicit in $\alpha_s\equiv\alpha_s(\bar\Lambda)$ and is conveniently parameterized in terms of the baryon chemical potential by $X=\bar\Lambda/(\mu_B/3)$.
+Since the quark chemical potential $\mu_q=\mu_B/3$ is the characteristic scale of the system, one might expect a good choice of the renormalization scale to be close to it ($X\sim 1$).
+In ref \cite{Ipp:2003jy} the authors compared predictions of \cref{eq:pqcd} to an exactly solvable large $N_f$ limit where $X$ is varied between $1/2$ and $2$.
+It was found that the large $N_f$ prediction lies somewhere in $X\in[1,2]$, and is a bit closer to $X=2$.
+Based on this observation, as well as empirical evidence from hot pQCD calculations, the dense quark matter community appears to have adopted fiducial values $X=1,2,4$ to estimate the renormalization scale uncertainties~\cite{Kurkela:2009gj}.
 This range is shown in \cref{fig:pqcd} as the blue band.

-We note that the appearance of $X$ in \cref{eq:pqcd} is an artifact of the perturbation theory since physical observables shall be independent of it.
-Once higher order corrections are included, PQCD predictions are expected to show diminished sensitivity towards the renormalization scale, assuming PQCD is converging at given $\mu_B$.
+Note that the appearance of $X$ in \cref{eq:pqcd} is an artifact of the perturbation theory since physical observables shall be independent of it.
+Once higher order corrections are included, pQCD predictions are expected to show diminished sensitivity towards the renormalization scale, assuming pQCD is converging at given $\mu_B$.
 In this sense, the uncertainty associated with $X$ is in fact a truncation error of the perturbation series.
 Efforts estimating the truncation error based on naturalness considerations are underway and will be reported in future work.